 Among the four Delta co-branded American Express consumer cards, the SkyMiles Platinum sits just below the top.
-There’s the no annual fee Delta SkyMiles® Blue American Express Card (See Rates & Fees), the $99 Delta SkyMiles® Gold American Express Card (whose fee is waived for the first year) (See Rates & Fees), the $250 Platinum, and the $550 Delta SkyMiles® Reserve American Express Card (See Rates & Fees).
+There’s the no annual fee Delta SkyMiles® Blue American Express Card (See Rates & Fees), the $99 Delta SkyMiles® Gold American Express Card ($0 introductory annual fee for the first year) (See Rates & Fees), the $250 Platinum, and the $550 Delta SkyMiles® Reserve American Express Card (See Rates & Fees).

 Among these, only the Platinum and the Reserve (and their business credit card equivalents) offer companion tickets, but the Reserve is a pricey proposition, whose steep fee and top Delta perks make it appealing only to people who fly the airline a lot.

 The Amex SkyMiles Platinum earns 3x miles per dollar spent on Delta purchases and on purchases made directly with hotels.
-It also earns 2x miles at restaurants worldwide, including takeout and delivery, and at U.S. supermarkets.
-Everything else earns 1x.
+It also earns 2x miles at restaurants worldwide, including takeout and delivery in the U.S. and at U.S. supermarkets.
+Everything else earns 1x on eligible purchases.